nitro41992/splitting-sucks/docs/implementation_plan.md

     - Update `ReceiptsScreen` UI (infinite scroll or "Load More") to fetch in batches.
 8.  **Create Comprehensive Testing Suite:**
     - Unit tests for services (`AuthService`, `FirestoreService`) and models.
-    - Widget tests for UI components (especially `WorkflowModal`).
+    - Widget tests for UI components (especially `WorkflowModal` and non-modal `PageView` flow).
-    - Integration tests for the full end-to-end workflow.
+    - Integration tests for the full end-to-end workflow (both modal and non-modal if applicable).
 9.  **Enhance Error Handling:**
     - Improve user feedback for errors beyond basic Snackbars (e.g., thumbnail failure, network issues).
 10. **Handle Edge Cases (Completed Receipts):**
     - Define and implement behavior for editing/modifying already completed receipts.
 11. **Code Cleanup/Refactoring:**
-    - Review for potential code duplication (e.g., `SplitManager` instantiation).
+    - Review for potential code duplication (e.g., `SplitManager` instantiation, parsing logic as noted above).
-    - Ensure consistent state management.
+    - Ensure consistent state management across modal and non-modal flows.
+    - Review `_MainPageControllerState` for opportunities to simplify state, especially around step completion flags and data passing if the non-modal flow is to be maintained or refactored.